slu-it/blog-drafts/kotlin-rest-pitfalls.md

 Well, for this to make sense you need to know that Kotlin's `Float` class maps to Java's `float` primitive type and not to its object type `Float`.
-This is why the `@get:NotNull` validation does not throw anything.
-When the JSON is de- serialized, the value is never `null`.
+When the JSON is de-serialized, the value is never `null`.
 Instead the primitive `float` default of `0.0f` is used.
+This is why no validation exception is thrown.

 Paradoxically you would have to use the nullable `Float?` type in order to actually guarantee that no consumer request